ImadKasim2002/PharmacyManagementSystem/README.md

 # PharmacyManagementSystem
-The pharmacy management system, also known as the pharmacy information system, is a system that stores data and enables functionality that organizes and maintains the medication use process within pharmacies.
+The pharmacy management system, is also known as the pharmacy information system, is a system that stores data and enables functionality that organizes and maintains the medication use process within pharmacies.